gel1has3/MalariaProject/README.md

 # MalariaProject
-This project was developed in partnership with Prof. Yosi Shibbru.
+This project was developed in partnership with Prof. Yosi Shibbru (Rose-Hulman Institute of Technology, USA).

 The result of this project was presented on ISCB Africa ASCBCB Conference on Bioinformatics, March 9-11, 2015, Daressalaam, Tanzania and BLACK IN AI WORKSHOP co-located with NIPS 2018 at the Palais des Congrès de Montréal (Montreal Convention Centre) in Montréal CANADA on December 7th.
 2018.